The Relationship Between Wisdom and Compassion

 There are a wealth of contemplative Buddhist practices which meditators have used for thousands of years to better embody the compassion and wisdom at the center of our being.
 These awareness meditations include compassion meditation, loving-kindness meditation and the four immeasurables.
 Each serves as a foundation for developing compassion and wisdom.
 Outside of meditation, ethical behavior is an equally important method of cultivating compassion and wisdom.
 It is also the end result.

 Compassion and wisdom arise simultaneously, and we can work on both, together.
 Wisdom develops as we become more aware of the truth of this moment and the call of our own hearts.
 Compassion arises as we realize the certainty of our interconnectedness, that your wellbeing is directly related to mine.
 With continued practice, we come to see wisdom and compassion as two sides of the same coin.
 Neither exists without the other, and neither can come first.
+Joined together they give rise to bodhicitta, the skillful blending of both.

 About the Author: Sara-Mai Conway